martinseilair/learningoptimalcontrol/README.md

 ---

-### Intelligent control through learning and optimization
+### Intelligent control through learning and optimization AMATH / CSE 579

 Besides the lecture slides, [Emo Todorov](http://homes.cs.washington.edu/~todorov/) is also providing a list of relevant papers and general purpose readings.